eslam-gomaa/Flexible-Network/docs/Docs/usage/usage.md

 #### General
 {: .fs-6 .fw-300 }
 - You need the add the hosts you'll automate in an [inentory file](Docs/inventory.md)
-- If you plan to use any of the external APIs, make sure you put their information in the [config file](Docs/config_file.md)
+- If you plan to use any of the external APIs, make sure you put their connection options in the [config file](Docs/config_file.md)